Showing the single result

 Maintenance and Cleaning Requirements

-Warranty and Warranty Support
+Warranty and Support

-All our lights come with at least a 5-year warranty, and all warranty support is based in the USA.
-We take customer support seriously, and helping you with a warranty claim is important to us.
-Our experienced support team understands the importance of keeping your lighting operational and will work quickly to resolve any warranty issues.
+All our fans come with at least a 5-year warranty, depending on model, and all warranty support is based in the USA.
+Our experienced support team understands the importance of keeping your fans operational and will work quickly to resolve any warranty issues.

 Restaurant Ceiling Fans Frequently Asked Questions